-From conquering steep granite faces with epic views at the Cirque of the Towers to bouncing along boulders for beginners, Pinedale, Wyoming is a hot spot for rock climbers.
+From conquering steep granite faces with epic views at the Cirque of the Towers to bouncing along boulders for beginners, Pinedale, Wyoming and especially the Wind River Mountain Range are hot spots for rock climbers and mountaineers.

-Miles and miles of mountain ranges means rock climbing challenges for days — and for any skill level.
+Miles and miles of mountain ranges mean rock climbing challenges for days — and for any skill level.

 There are so many opportunities for climbing in the Pinedale area that will take your breath away.
 Rock climbing masters tend to hit the Wind River Mountain Range for steep climbs that require skill, patience, and perseverance.

 World-class rock climbers flock to the Real Wyoming to explore the intense climbs at the Cirque of the Towers up sheer granite faces and Titcomb Basin’s expert-only layers upon layers of sharp peaks with picturesque views.

 Still new to rock climbing?
 There are some fun learning spots for beginners, including Stonehenge, a playground of 10 to 40-foot boulders the whole family can conquer.
 Lizard Rocks, a short 15-minute drive from Pinedale, is full of granite buttresses begging to be climbed.
 Both of these beautiful prospects are ideal for practicing until you can hang with the pros on the Wind River Range.

 Cirque of the Towers